obniz/obniz/doc/websocket-ja.md

 ##  <a name="ioAnimation">ioAnimation</a>

-io animation is hardware acceleration for serial sequence change of io. now 'loop' animation is avaiable. it loop io changes regarding json array.
+io animation is hardware acceleration for serial sequence change of io. now 'loop' animation is available. it loop io changes regarding json array.

 ###  request: <a name="-request-ioanimation-init">init</a>